-Jacobson (2016) also argues for the view that short answers do not contain hidden, elided linguistic materials.
-The current analysis for short answers is in line with this view.
-The analysis in (6) does not contain any ellipsis, and it only indicates (i) with which dref in the wh-question the sum Mary \oplus Max_u is connected and (ii) whether this connection is an identity relation or a part-whole relation.
-Actually sometimes this distinction between a complete and a potentially partial short answer can be reflected by intonation.
+The current analysis for short answers is in line with Jacobson (2016).
+A short answer as analyzed in (10) does not contain any ellipsis, and it only indicates (i) which dref in the wh-question the information $Mary \oplus Max_u$ is connected with and (ii) whether this connection is an identity relation or a part-whole relation.
+Sometimes the distinction between a complete and a potentially partial short answer can be reflected by intonation.